secure73/gemvc/README.md

 - **Database Abstraction**: Type-safe queries, ORM capabilities, and table generation
 - **Real-time Ready**: WebSocket support with Redis scaling
 - **Developer Experience**: CLI tools, code generation, and comprehensive documentation
+- **Auto Documentation**: Interactive API documentation with Postman export

 ## 📚 Documentation

-For a comprehensive overview of all components, features, and architecture, please refer to our [GEMVC Framework Index](GEMVC_INDEX.md)
+For a comprehensive overview of all components, features, and architecture, please refer to our [Documentation.md](Documentation.md)

 ## 📋 Requirements
 - PHP 8.0+